trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

   {% /list %}
 {% /table %}

-The holder of the NFT could be a contract in which case, `buy(tokenID)` may fail if the contract decides to prevent future sales of NFTs
+The holder of the NFT could be a contract, in which case `buy(tokenID)` may fail if the contract decides to prevent future sales of NFTs

 ### Best practices